 - Sign-up form

-- Share event on social media
+- Share events on social media

 - Other upcoming events to view

-I know there will be other ways for a users interact on a page.
+I know there will be other ways for users to interact on a page.
 Your primary navigation is an obvious option.
 Focus on the actions that are unique to that page.
 Or at least those that are not featured on the majority of the site.

 Do not need to worry about making existing pages better.
 They have or are serving their purpose.
 Work hard and make your next page better.
 Follow the steps above to optimize your upcoming page.
 Bring that primary call to action up high on your page.
 Give them an opportunity to interact with meaningful content.
 Write the copy on your landing page with keywords in mind.
 Review to make sure you have no more than three unique actions.
 Then re-check your analytics package.
 Verify that you track actions and add campaign information.
 Finally, remember to pray.
 Ask God for guidance as you take one last look at your page.
 View it through your users’ eyes and keep their questions in your heart.
 See how you can bring one more person closer to the Kingdom.